Ronnie Hayes

 Battalion Chief

-Chief Miranda began his fire service career in 1998 as a volunteer firefighter in his hometown of Mahopac, NY.
+Chief Miranda began his fire service career in 1998 as a volunteer firefighter in his hometown of Mahopac, N.Y.
 He moved to North Carolina and was hired as a career firefighter in 2008.
 In 2013, he began volunteering with Leland Fire/Rescue and transitioned to a full-time employee.
-Chris has held numerous positions including Firefighter, Engineer, and Company Officer.
+Chief Miranda has held numerous positions including Firefighter, Engineer, and Company Officer.
 In 2020, he was promoted to Battalion Chief and is currently assigned to B-Shift.
 Chief Miranda is currently working on a bachelor’s degree in Fire Service Administration from Columbia Southern University.
 He holds numerous advanced certifications including completion of NC Breathing Equipment School.
 He currently oversees fire apparatus replacement, scheduling, and special operations.
 Chief Miranda lives in Leland with his wife Kerri and their two boys.

 Joe Stavish